sohaiby2s/qa-auto/README.md

 | TC3        | Validate that the task is successfully updating   | FAIL   |

 ## Issues found
+Following issues are found:
+* Api is not updating the values so the test case to update Api is failing.
 ## Framework structure
 ### Configuration file
 configuration.json file iks placed under resources/configurations folder containing environments and user credentials